Rugby union in Armenia

 Rugby union in Armenia is a growing sport.
 The national team is currently unranked in the world rankings, which records only the top ninety-six countries.
-The governing body for Armenia is the Rugby Federation of Armenia.
+The governing body for Armenia is the Rugby Federation of Armenia, headquartered in Yerevan.

 Governing body

 The governing body is the Rugby Federation of Armenia.
 It was founded in 2000 and joined the FIRA-AER (now Rugby Europe) as an associate member in 2002.
 Rugby Europe suspended the Rugby Federation of Armenia in November 2014 due to inactivity.

 History

-Rugby union in Armenia has not been popular historically, but the neighbouring Caucasian country, Georgia has a strong rugby culture in competition at international level including at the Rugby World Cup.
-Rugby was introduced to both Georgia and Armenia by Jacques Haspekian, an Armenian man from Marseilles, France.
+Rugby union in Armenia has not been popular historically, but the neighbouring Caucasus country, Georgia has a strong rugby culture in competition at the international level including at the Rugby World Cup.
+Rugby was introduced to both Georgia and Armenia by Jacques Haspekian, an Armenian from Marseille, France.

-The first rugby games were played in the country in the 1960s, when Armenia was a republic within the Soviet Union.
-Rugby had been played in the Russian Empire as early as in 1908, and the first Soviet Championship took place in the 1930s.
+The first rugby games were played in the country in the 1960s, when Armenia was a Soviet republic.
+Rugby had been played in the Russian Empire as early as 1908, and the first Soviet Championship took place in the 1930s.
 The game was forbidden in the USSR in 1948, but rugby competitions were eventually resumed in 1957.
 The Soviet Championship was reinstated in 1966, with Armenian club, Yerevan Dinamo RC, joining the top division.
 Armenia had its own representative team within the USSR, although it was not considered to be a proper national side.